What to Bring

 Personal Items and Clothing

 Quito enjoys mild days and cool nights almost year-round.
-The temperature ranges from 7 degrees C (55 F) at night to 26 C (78 F) at noon, and averages 15 C (64 F).
-Your wardrobe must be prepared to handle “four seasons” a given single day, since temperature will vary greatly through the day.
+The temperature ranges from 7 degrees C (55 F) at night to 26 C (78 F) at noon and averages 15 C (64 F).
+Your wardrobe must be prepared to handle “four seasons” a given single day since the temperature will vary greatly through the day.

 For the city, wear clothes that are comfortable but not worn out.
 Shorts are seldom worn in Quito.
-For trips and tours, slacks are necessary, as is a raincoat and heavy sweater.
+For trips and tours, slacks are necessary, as are a raincoat and a heavy sweater.
 Students should bring closed shoes as sandals are not usually worn.

-For the trip to the Cotopaxi (15,000 ft.) warmer clothes will be needed.
-It is suggested that you bring the following: wind-breaker, good solid leather shoes, gloves, sunglasses, cap, ear muffs, woolen socks, and a scarf.
-You will not be able to enjoy the breath-taking scenery if you get cold!
+For the trip to Cotopaxi (15,000 ft.), warmer clothes will be needed.
+It is suggested that you bring the following: a wind-breaker, good solid leather shoes, gloves, sunglasses, cap, ear muffs, woolen socks, and a scarf.
+You will not be able to enjoy the breathtaking scenery if you get cold!
 However, you will be able to buy warm clothes at Otavalo and Quito Ejido´s park markets.